-Pelosi quietly shifts stance on banning lawmakers from trading individual stocks
+Pelosi shifts stance on banning lawmakers from trading individual stocks

 A recent Business Insider investigation found that, since 2020, 49 members of Congress and 182 staffers have violated the Stock Act by not reporting their trades in a timely fashion, with minimal or no consequences.

 Last month, Sens.
-Jon Ossoff (D-Ga.) and Mark Kelly (D-Ariz.) introduced a similar bill to that of Spanberger and Roy.
+Jon Ossoff (D-Ga.) and Mark Kelly (D-Ariz.) introduced a bill similar to that of Spanberger and Roy.
 Their legislation would require members of Congress, their spouses and dependent children to place their stocks in a blind trust while the member is in office — intended to prevent insider trading, or the appearance of it, given that lawmakers can have access to privileged information.

 Sens.
-Elizabeth Warren (D-Mass.) and Steve Daines (R-Mont.) teamed up to introduce similar legislation this week as well.
+Elizabeth Warren (D-Mass.) and Steve Daines (R-Mont.) teamed up to introduce similar legislation this week.

-“People across this country need to have complete confidence that when members of Congress are making decision that those decisions are based on what those members believe is best for the public and not what’s best for them financially,” Warren said on MSNBC’s “Stephanie Ruhle Reports” Wednesday.
+“People across this country need to have complete confidence that when members of Congress are making decision that those decisions are based on what those members believe is best for the public and not what’s best for them financially,” Warren said on MSNBC’s “Stephanie Ruhle Reports” on Wednesday.

-Sen. Josh Hawley (R-Mo.) also introduced a competing proposal in January, which proponents of a ban have taken as more evidence of bipartisan support.
-Both House Minority Leader Kevin McCarthy (R-Calif.) and Senate Majority Leader Charles E. Schumer (D-N.Y.) have said they would support such a ban as well.
+Sen. Josh Hawley (R-Mo.) introduced a competing proposal in January, which proponents of a ban have taken as more evidence of bipartisan support.
+Both House Minority Leader Kevin McCarthy (R-Calif.) and Senate Majority Leader Charles E. Schumer (D-N.Y.) have said they would support such a ban.

-“We have different bills from a variety of different members and I’ve asked our members to get together and try to come up with one bill,” Schumer told reporters Tuesday.
-“But I would like to see it done.”
+“There are a number of senators with various proposals, and I have asked my Democratic colleagues to come together and come up with a single bill this chamber can work on,” Schumer said Wednesday.
+“Some of the proposals ... have bipartisan support.
+So this is something that the Senate should address.
+Hopefully we can act on it soon, and hopefully it can be done in a bipartisan way like many of the bills we are looking at this week.”

 Meagan Flynn contributed to this report.